-- Precocious Crush/Interspecies Romance: Pre-dating the Elmo and Gina plot (see above), he had such a crush on Maria for a while.
+- Precocious Crush: Pre-dating the Elmo and Gina plot (see above), he had a crush on Maria for a while.

 - Real After All: He is revealed to the adult cast 13 years after his debut, in order to encourage kids to be more honest with their parents.
 It was an emotional experience for the characters and actors.

 - Satellite Character: Expectedly only talked to Big Bird due to being his Not-So-Imaginary Friend at first.
 After being proven Real After All, he began interacting heavily with other characters and having family members introduced.